emretiramis/Enterprise-Network-Lab/README.md

 a.
 Ensure that the Root Bridge for each VLAN aligns with the HSRP Active router by configuring the lowest possible STP priority.
 b.
 Configure the HSRP Standby Router for each VLAN with an STP priority one increment above the lowest priority.

+    This task aims to teach you the principles of Symmetric Network Design, which ensures traffic flows via the shortest and most accurate path while preventing loops in your network.
+By using Rapid PVST+ instead of the slowness of traditional STP, we enable network convergence within seconds after interruptions; and by setting the STP priority of the device you designated as HSRP Active (main router) in the previous task to the lowest possible value (0), we also declare it as the Root Bridge of the network, preventing unnecessary suboptimal routing.
+Furthermore, by setting the priority of the HSRP Standby device one full step up (4096) as per the structural rule of STP, we guarantee that both the routing task and the Root Bridge role are seamlessly transferred to the standby device in the event of a main device failure.

     DSW-A1: <br>
     <img width="635" height="146" alt="image" src="https://github.com/user-attachments/assets/a995858a-3f00-40fa-a757-2394ff05a3c0" />